jskomal/fitlit-starter-kit/README.md

 - The user can see their sleep time and sleep quality and compare that data against the rest of their week
 - The user can track their active mintues, flights of stairs climbed, and distance walked/steps taken for the day, as well as over the past week
 - The user can view their daily steps and see where they stand with the average amount of daily steps compared to other users
 - The user can enter custom data for all activity, sleep, and hydration categories.
-The user will see an error if they leave a blank field and will see a confirmation of successful logging of data
+The user will see an error if they leave a blank field and will see a confirmation if data submission is succcessful

 ![Pick a date to show user data](https://media1.giphy.com/media/HhvitJgHADGc2lpa3z/giphy.gif)